Azhar Khan (cricketer)

-Mohammad Azhar Khan (born September 7, 1955, Gujranwala, Punjab) is a former Pakistani cricketer who played in one Test in 1980.
+Mohammad Azhar Khan (born September 7, 1955, Gujranwala, Punjab) is a Pakistani former cricketer who played in one Test in 1980.

 Azhar Khan played first-class cricket in Pakistan from 1972 to 1993.
 His highest score was 209 not out for Pakistan Universities against Bahawalpur in 1974–75.
 A year later, also against Bahawalpur, he made 203, this time for Lahore A.

 In February 2020, he was named in Pakistan's squad for the Over-50s Cricket World Cup in South Africa.
-However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.
+However, the tournament was cancelled during the third round due to the coronavirus pandemic.